ChrisWojcik/compass-compiled-comment-whitespace-fix/README.md

 #compass-compiled-comment-whitespace-fix

-When I compile stylesheets using compass, it ignores whitespace in my authored scss document and removes some extra linebreaks between css comments I use as documentation to divide the file up into sections.
+When I compile stylesheets using compass, it ignores whitespace in my authored scss document outputs according to a pre-defined style.
+In particular, it removes some extra linebreaks between css comments I use as documentation to divide the file up into sections.
 It makes no practical difference except that it annoys me.
 This little snippet helps me fix that.

-NOTE: This fix is specific to the formatting of my comments,but you may be able to modify the regular expression to fit your needs.
+NOTE: This fix is specific to the documentation convention I use, but you may be able to modify the regular expression to fit your needs.

 NOTE: I'm a total ruby noob (I learned enough to do this!), so there may be a better